 Her background and experience allow her to acknowledge that there is a powerful and undeniable dynamic between and beyond all things.
 Interactions seen and unseen, within and between, acknowledged or not, affect us all individually and collectively.
 For this reason, she advocates for the reform of oppressive systems that create stress, disease and health disparities.
 Her work aims to support social justice and dismantle unjust ideas and conditions that lead to social inequality.
 She's passionate about offering bilingual traditional healing and birthing ways to communities of color.
 Historically, these are the people whose medicine and identity have been lost, suppressed, and devalued because they were considered threatening to settler-centric power dynamics.
 Many of our public health crises can be attributed to the uneven distribution of privileges and burdens, and to Amanda, it matters to amplify and uplift the voices of those that need to be heard.

 Amanda's mission is to be a facilitator of holistic health by approaching wellness and patient-care from a perspective that's rooted in evidence-based practice, informed by natural movement, and infused with ancient holistic healing wisdom.
-Believing that certain health disparities are a reflection of social inequalities, Amanda's vision is to use an intersectional approach to help reform our health care delivery system.
+Believing that certain health disparities are a reflection of social inequalities, Amanda's vision is to help reform our health care delivery system.
 She hopes to expand and challenge the narrative of "how we heal" and "why we heal" in order to make wholeness a sustainable and accessible option for all our relations.